Tall celebrities are few and far between. If you’ve ever met a celebrity and been surprised at how short they were, your eyes did not deceive you.

 Wendy Williams – 5’10”

-Host of the nationally syndicated talk show “The Wendy Williams Show,” Wendy Williams stands out among a largely diminutive industry, yet she finds it easy to embrace her lengthy figure.
+Like many of the tall celebrities on this list, Wendy Williams has towered over her cohorts in Hollywood.
+Host of the nationally syndicated talk show “The Wendy Williams Show,” she stands out among a largely diminutive industry, yet she finds it easy to embrace her lengthy figure.
 “I feel my height is my best asset.
 I’m the first person you see in a room, especially when I wear five-inch heels!”

 Nicole Kidman – 5’11”